-- Antimuscarinic drugs block the bronchoconstrictor effects of acetylcholine on M3 muscarinic receptors expressed in airway smooth muscle. - Short-acting antimuscarinics (SAMAs), namely ipratropium and oxitropium, also block the inhibitory neuronal receptor M2, which potentially can cause vagally induced bronchoconstriction. - Long-acting antimuscarinic antagonists (LAMAs), such as tiotropium, aclidinium, glycopyrronium bromide and umeclidinium have prolonged binding to M3 muscarinic receptors, with faster dissociation from M2 muscarinic receptors, thus prolonging the duration of bronchodilator effect.

-- A systematic review of randomized controlled trials concluded that ipratropium, a short acting muscarinic antagonist, alone provided small benefits over short-acting beta2-agonist in terms of lung function, health status and requirement for oral steroids. - LAMA treatments (tiotropium) improve symptoms and health status.
-They also improve the effectiveness of pulmonary rehabilitation and reduce exacerbations and related hospitalizations. - Clinical trials have shown a greater effect on exacerbation rates for LAMA treatment (tiotropium) versus LABA treatment.
+- Antimuscarinic drugs block the bronchoconstrictor effects of acetylcholine on M3 muscarinic receptors expressed in airway smooth muscle.91 - Short-acting antimuscarinics (SAMAs), namely ipratropium and oxitropium, also block the inhibitory neuronal receptor M2, which potentially can cause vagally induced bronchoconstriction.
+92 - Long-acting antimuscarinic antagonists (LAMAs), such as tiotropium, aclidinium, glycopyrronium bromide (also known as glycopyrrolate) and umeclidinium have prolonged binding to M3 muscarinic receptors, with faster dissociation from M2 muscarinic receptors, thus prolonging the duration of bronchodilator effect.
+91 - ➤ A systematic review of randomized controlled trials concluded that ipratropium, a short acting muscarinic antagonist, alone provided small benefits over short-acting beta2-agonist in terms of lung function, health status and requirement for oral steroids.93 - LAMA treatments (tiotropium) improve symptoms and health status.
+91,94 They also improve the effectiveness of pulmonary rehabilitation 95,96 and reduce exacerbations and related hospitalizations.
+94 - Clinical trials have shown a greater effect on exacerbation rates for LAMA treatment (tiotropium) versus LABA treatment.
+97,98

 Adverse effects.
 Inhaled anticholinergic drugs are poorly absorbed which limits the troublesome systemic effects observed with atropine.
-Extensive use of this class of agents in a wide range of doses and clinical settings has shown them to be very safe.
+Page 1999 Extensive use of this class of agents in a wide range of doses and clinical settings has shown them to be very safe.
 The main side effect is dryness of mouth.
 Although occasional urinary symptoms have been reported, there are no data to prove a true causal relationship.
 Some patients using ipratropium report a bitter, metallic taste.
 An unexpected small increase in cardiovascular events in COPD patients regularly treated with ipratropium bromide has been reported.
-In a large, long-term clinical trial in COPD patients, tiotropium added to other standard therapies had no effect on cardiovascular risk.
-Although there were some initial concerns regarding the safety of tiotropium delivery via the Respimat®105 inhaler, the findings of a large trial observed no difference in mortality or exacerbation rates when comparing tiotropium in a dry-powder inhaler and the Respimat® inhaler.
+In a large, long term clinical trial in COPD patients, tiotropium added to other standard therapies had no effect on cardiovascular risk.
+Although there were some initial concerns regarding the safety of tiotropium delivery via the Respimat inhaler, the findings of a large trial observed no difference in mortality or exacerbation rates when comparing tiotropium in a dry-powder inhaler and the Respimat inhaler.